4c696e6b/csci-1010/README.md

 # csci-1010
-All my assignments from CSCI 1010.
+All my assignments from CSCI 1010 - Algorithmic Problem Solving